 Extracting harmful welding fumes should be standard in every manufacturing company for health reasons.
 Many rely on large extraction systems for extraction, which completely exchange all of the hall air within a very short time.
 More efficient and far cheaper than such large air filtration systems are extraction devices where appropriate fume extraction torches can be connected for source capture.
-With the fume extraction torches RAB GRIP and RAB GRIP HE 2 from ABICOR BINZEL, fume extraction is easy.
+With the fume extraction torches from ABICOR BINZEL, fume extraction is easy.

 However, mistakes can be made when using a welding torch for source capture.
 We have put together the 5 most common mistakes when using a fume extraction torch.